eavurela/infra_cloud/TP_INFRA.md

 	..
 En el reinicio, se debería ejecutar solo el montaje, y considerando que en la plantilla se han agregado las llaves, debe conectarse solo.

-### m h  dom mon dow   command

-@reboot sshfs root@10.0.0.10:/opt/webserver /var/www/network_volume

-There are two types of synchronization and they can complement each other:

-- The workspace synchronization will sync all your files, folders and settings automatically.
-This will allow you to fetch your workspace on any other device.
-	> To start syncing your workspace, just sign in with Google in the menu.

-- The file synchronization will keep one file of the workspace synced with one or multiple files in **Google Drive**, **Dropbox** or **GitHub**.
-	> Before starting to sync files, you must link an account in the **Synchronize** sub-menu.

-## Open a file

-You can open a file from **Google Drive**, **Dropbox** or **GitHub** by opening the **Synchronize** sub-menu and clicking **Open from**.
-Once opened in the workspace, any modification in the file will be automatically synced.

-## Save a file

-You can save any file of the workspace to **Google Drive**, **Dropbox** or **GitHub** by opening the **Synchronize** sub-menu and clicking **Save on**.
-Even if a file in the workspace is already synced, you can save it to another location.
-StackEdit can sync one file with multiple locations and accounts.

-## Synchronize a file

-Once your file is linked to a synchronized location, StackEdit will periodically synchronize it by downloading/uploading any modification.
-A merge will be performed if necessary and conflicts will be resolved.

-If you just have modified your file and you want to force syncing, click the **Synchronize now** button in the navigation bar.

-> **Note:** The **Synchronize now** button is disabled if you have no file to synchronize.

-## Manage file synchronization

-Since one file can be synced with multiple locations, you can list and manage synchronized locations by clicking **File synchronization** in the **Synchronize** sub-menu.
-This allows you to list and remove synchronized locations that are linked to your file.

-# Publication

-Publishing in StackEdit makes it simple for you to publish online your files.
-Once you're happy with a file, you can publish it to different hosting platforms like **Blogger**, **Dropbox**, **Gist**, **GitHub**, **Google Drive**, **WordPress** and **Zendesk**.
-With [Handlebars templates](http://handlebarsjs.com/), you have full control over what you export.

-> Before starting to publish, you must link an account in the **Publish** sub-menu.

 ## UML diagrams

 You can render UML diagrams using [Mermaid](https://mermaidjs.github.io/).
 For example, this will produce a sequence diagram: